aksio-insurtech/.github/contributing.md

 A contribution can trigger a versioned release.
 The versioning is adhering to [semantic versioning version 2](https://semver.org) and leveraging our own [release action](https://github.com/aksio-system/release-action) for this.
-That means that the pull request will have to labeled with what version change it constitutes:
+That means that the pull request will have to be labeled with what version change it constitutes:

 | Name | Description |
 | ---- | ----------- |